juliettef/IconFontCppHeaders/README.md

 [https://github.com/juliettef/IconFontCppHeaders](https://github.com/juliettef/IconFontCppHeaders)

-C and C++ headers, C# and Python classes, Rust files and Go package for icon fonts Font Awesome, Fork Awesome, Google Material Design icons, Kenney game icons, Fontaudio and Codicons.
+C and C++ headers, C# and Python classes, Rust files and Go package for icon fonts Font Awesome, Fork Awesome, Google Material Design, Kenney game icons, Fontaudio, Codicons, Pictogrammers Material Design icons.

 A set of header files and classes for using icon fonts in C, C++, C#, Python, Rust and Go, along with the python generator used to create the files.